 Isness is Montreal-based Catherine Debard, aka YlangYlang, and northeastern experimental stalwart Matt Robidoux - joined on the first half of their debut tape by violinist Jenifer Gelineau (Sunburned Hand of the Man).
-While Robidoux is in Oakland, CA at the moment and Gelineau in Holyoke, MA, the tape is drawn from a pair of spontaneous sessions, orchestrated when tours and travel brought two or three of the group together.
+Robidoux is in Oakland, CA at the moment and Gelineau in Holyoke, MA, so the tape is drawn from a pair of spontaneous sessions, orchestrated when tours and travel brought two or three of the group together.

-Recorded across 2017 and 2018, the tape has two distinct but interconnected personalities.
+Recorded across 2017 and 2018, it has two distinct but interconnected personalities.
 The a-side is a series of delicate meditations recorded with the full group in summer 2017, when Debard was briefly living in Hamilton, ON, while the b-side is a more textural excursion featuring just her and Robidoux.
-Both are durable and complementary listening experiences, registering a surprising range of different impressions depending on mood or space.
+Both are durable and complementary listening experiences, registering a surprising range of different impressions depending on your mood or space.

 A-side recorded live August 8, 2017

 B-side recorded July 24, 2018 in a room

 "...leads you down a wispy path of bass synth, sustained violin bows, blown pan flutes, soft vocals, and delayed strings, swiped and tapped upon.
 The careful movements, concerned mostly with fulfilling their own course, make this tape an intriguing listen.
 The overall tonality feels overgrown and lush, although it’s not all that busy.
 You can almost smell the dampness of a deciduous forest floor fuming from these spools." -Boston Hassle